-Greg Gibbons enters his eighth season at the helm of the Pacific women's volleyball program in 2017 after being named the seventh head coach in program history.
+Greg Gibbons enters his fourth season at the helm of the Pacific beach volleyball program after completing his sixth leading the indoor program.

 In 2014, Gibbons was named Co-WCC Coach of the Year and became the first Tiger skipper to earn the top honor since legendary head coach John Dunning was named Big West Coach of the Year after the 2000 season.
 Gibbons led his team to its best record since the 2001 season as Pacific posted its second 20+ win season under the fifth-year head coach.
 Picked to finish seventh in the WCC, the Tigers went on a tear through the conference, losing just five matches to take home a second place finish just behind BYU who captured the title.
 Gibbons' 2014 squad proved to be one of the best defensive teams in the country as Pacific finished the year ranked No. 10 in the nation in opponent hitting percentage by allowing a measly .145 average against.
 Of 31 opponents on the year, the Tigers held 11 to sub-.100 hitting and five to .000 or worse.
 Guided by Gibbons, the Tigers put five players on the All-WCC teams, marking the most postseason honors for the Tigers since placing six on the All-Big West team in 2007.
 In addition, Gibbons coached senior Gillian Howard to the Tigers' first All-American honor in over a decade.